-This policy provides guidelines for the issuance and use of the conducted energy device.
+This policy provides guidelines for the issuance and use of the conducted energy device (CED).

-The conducted energy device is used to control a violent or potentially violent individual.
-The appropriate use of such a device should result in fewer serious injuries to officers and suspects.
+The CED is used in an attempt to control a violent or potentially violent individual.
+The appropriate use of such a device may result in fewer serious injuries to officers and suspects.

-303.3 ISSUANCE AND CARRYING CONDUCTED ENERGY DEVICES
+303.3 ISSUANCE AND CARRYING CEDS

-Only members who have successfully completed department-approved training may be issued and may carry the conducted energy device.
+Only members who have successfully completed department-approved training may be issued and may carry the CED.